よくある質問 (ライブ プラン)

-The content in this page pertains to the usage of live plans in Portfolio for Jira.
+The content in this page pertains to the usage of live plans in Advanced Roadmaps.

 A plan can be used at different levels.
 There is no general rule to using plans – how you use plans would typically depend on how you work.
 You might make different plans for different programs, create a separate plan for the next quarter, or make plans for a particular set of projects.
 The only rule is that plans are logically separated, and should not share any data, such as resource availability.
 This means whenever you need to balance resources between projects and teams, put the data into one plan.